dongyujung/admorphous/readme.md

 The overall system is deployed in Amazon Web Services (AWS), with each of the compartment installed in their own EC2 instance(s) Linux system.

+The streams of events are produced by Kafka producers that read the csv files and emits JSON files into the respective topics.

+In KSQL, two major calculations are processed and displayed on dashboard:
+- Count the number of views of each webpage every 10 minutes (windowed aggregation).
+- Join the streams of events and ads to be able to join the ad_id to each event, then count the number of impressions for each advertisement (join and aggregation).

 To be continued...